mdibella-dev/mdb-call-to-action/README.md

 This plugin provides a custom post type for managing and displaying so-called Call to Actions (CTA) in WordPress.
 The actual retrieval of the CTA is realized via a shortcode.

-Important: The plugin requires an installed and activated version of the ACF plugin.

 <br>

 ## Development Info